Palisades Fire Aftermath and Ongoing Recovery: Updated Report on Damage, Rebuilding, and Investigations (October 2025)

 In early January 2025, the Palisades Fire broke out in the Pacific Palisades area of Los Angeles.
 As of January 7, 2025, at 6:38 p.m.
 PST, the fire had spread to at least 2,921 acres (1,182 ha).
 This quickly became one of the largest fires in the area in recent years.
 Strong Santa Ana winds, along with dry conditions, made it spread fast, putting many communities at risk.
 Tens of thousands of people had to evacuate, and emergency services were stretched to the limit trying to contain the flames.
 As of January 8, 2025, the fire remains uncontrolled, and crews continue to fight the blaze.

-What Caused the Palisades Fire?
+What started the Palisades Fire?

 palisades fire